 I’ve been generating leads through digital marketing for the past 10+ years, and I’ve distilled all of that experience into this simple (but powerful) sales funnel template for SaaS marketing and any other industry.

-Actually, it’s a system of four templates that combine to form one powerful sales funnel template.
-Kind of like Voltron.
+Actually, it’s a system of four templates that combine to form one robust sales funnel template—kind of like Voltron.

-You can apply these templates in any software (or without software, using our lead generation website template).
+You can apply these templates in any software (or without software, using this lead generation website template).
 By combining them, you will have a powerful lead generation platform to:

 - generate leads at every stage of the funnel

 - nurture them from the top of the funnel to the bottom